Dionysos599/Around/README.md

 # A Cloud and React-based Social Network
-## Including posting pictures or videos with texts, browsing, and personal content management.
+## This includes posting pictures or videos with texts, browsing, and managing personal content.

-## Setup: run the following command in terminal:
+## Setup: run the following command in the terminal:
 ```
 cd frontend
 npm install
 npm start
 ```

+### Note:
+The backend is deployed on the Google App Engine, linking with the frontend